allenan/resume/README.md

 # Resume
-A JSON-powered resume with clean and modern typography
+A JSON-powered resume with clean and modern typography.

+This is not a flashy resume like you see on Dribbble or Behance.
+There are no stars or progress bars here.
+This is a practical, polished and professional resume you can feel comfortable submitting anywhere.

+It's built with Gulp, using Jade and Sass.
+All the information in your resume is supplied via a simple JSON file, making the opportunities for extension and styling endless.

 ### Example